Bioconductor/biostar-central/org/bioconductor/README.md

 This **must work** from any location not just the folder that contains `bioc_settings.py`

-Now enable the new module by telling biostar which settings module to use:
+2. Now enable the new module by telling biostar which settings module to use:

     export DJANGO_SETTINGS_MODULE=bioc_settings

-then run
+3. Run

     biostar.sh run